 Symptoms of appendicitis may look like other health problems.
 Always see your child’s healthcare provider for a diagnosis.

 Treatment will depend on your child’s symptoms, age, and general health.
 Appendicitis is a medical emergency.
 It is likely the appendix will burst and cause a serious, deadly infection.
 For this reason, your child’s healthcare provider will likely advise that your child have surgery to remove the appendix.
+Your child may be given antibiotics and fluids through an IV before surgery starts.

 The appendix may be removed in two ways: